 That leaves the ‘willingness to pay’ issue.
 S&P would have had a firm leg to stand on if they said that they were basing their downgraded rating on the country’s willingness to pay.
 Who could argue that a government starts to look really unstable when you have people in some of the highest levels of government publicly stating that the US government should default so that we can ‘start over’.
 Then you have candidates running for the office of President of the United States agreeing with those friggin’ idiots and zealots representatives and being taken seriously as though killing off the middle class in this country and not jailing those bankers who, effectively, looted citizens’ retirement funds hasn’t done enough damage.
 Let’s not even talk about the completely irrational unwillingness, even temporarily, to increase revenues from readily available sources.
 But S&P didn’t say that…why not?
 Didn’t want to get involved in the political aspects — is that it?
 Then what IS this about — payback for the suggestion that your agency has way too much power and you’re not doing your job by, you know, EVALUATING and truly analysing?

 S&P SHOULD be regulated out of existence for this call since they suffered no consequences for not letting the entire investing public know that they didn’t know how to evaluate those AAA-rated housing securities backed time bombs.
-Shame on them…because now we’re left to clean up an even bigger mess than the first one they contributed to.
+Shame on them…because now we’re left to clean up an even bigger mess than the first one to which they contributed.